ultravioletrs/prism-docs/docs/users.md

   "credentials": {
     "identity": "john.doe@email.com"
   },
-  "metadata": { "depertment": "confidential-computing" },
+  "metadata": { "department": "confidential-computing" },
   "created_at": "2023-08-10T07:54:38.84894Z",
   "updated_at": "2023-08-10T07:57:17.088923Z",
   "updated_by": "11a2a5ba-723a-4b6d-8a5d-0c679efbf283",